The U.S. Army Corps of Engineers has updated the Lucky Peak Master Plan

 Lucky Peak Project

-There are several recreation areas managed by the Corps on the shores of Lucky Peak Lake.
+There are several recreation areas managed by USACE on the shores of Lucky Peak Lake.
 Lucky Peak Dam Area serves as the entrance to Lucky Peak Lake for most visitors, with Barclay Bay and Turner Gulch boat launch areas only 15 minutes from Boise.
 Lydle Gulch offers hiking, biking, and equestrian trails and connects to adjacent public lands.
 At another end of Lucky Peak Project lands, Robie Creek Park allows visitors to get away from the city and picnic, grill, and swim.
 Robie Creek’s ideal layout for non-motorized craft such as kayaks, stand-up paddleboards, and canoes contributes to the laid-back feel of this area.

 Visit Lucky Peak Recreation to learn more about recreation opportunities at Lucky Peak.